snorkel-team/website/_use_cases/03_spam_data_slicing_tutorial.md

 Looks like some do extremely well on our small test set, while others do decently.
-At the very least, we may want to monitor these to make sure that as we iterate to improve certain slices like `short_link`, we don't hurt the performance of others.
+At the very least, we may want to monitor these to make sure that as we iterate to improve certain slices like `short_comment`, we don't hurt the performance of others.
-Next, we'll introduce a model that helps us to do this balancing act automatically!
+Next, we'll introduce a model that helps us to do this balancing act automatically.

 ## 3. Improve slice performance